jeremytammik/the_building_coder_blog/a/2066_schema_migrat.md

 ####<a name="2"></a> SchemaMigrations Extensible Storage Lib

-The [atomatiq](https://www.linkedin.com/company/atomatiq/) team including Ilia Ivanov, Roman Karpovich and Sergei Nefedov presents the [SchemaMigrations library](https://github.com/atomatiq/SchemaMigrations) of comfortable tools for the Revit Extensible Storage API to make its usage similar to the [.NET Entity Framework](https://en.wikipedia.org/wiki/Entity_Framework):
+The [atomatiq](https://www.linkedin.com/company/atomatiq/) team including Ilia Ivanov and Sergei Nefedov presents the [SchemaMigrations library](https://github.com/atomatiq/SchemaMigrations) of comfortable tools for the Revit Extensible Storage API to make its usage similar to the [.NET Entity Framework](https://en.wikipedia.org/wiki/Entity_Framework):